Lesmiscore/Phosphorus/README.md

 # Phosphorus (Atomic number: 15)
 A PHAR extractor for JVM written in Groovy
-Never extract?
+Extraction restricted?
 Unable to extract?
 Let me try!
 (If the file is not broken)

 # Usage
 In command line: